hamal-hawk/SportifyAI/README.md

 - Node.js
 - npm (Node Package Manager)
 - Elasticsearch 7.17.19
-- SERP API Key (Place it in the 'FetchGoogleResults.js' file in the 'frontend/src/apis' directory)
+- SERP API Key (Place it in the 'FetchGoogleResults.js' file in the 'source_code/frontend/src/apis' directory)
-- OpenAI API Key (Place it in the 'FetchAI.js' file in the 'frontend/src/apis' directory)
+- OpenAI API Key (Place it in the 'FetchAI.js' file in the 'source_code/frontend/src/apis' directory)
-- Google MAPS API Key (Place it in the 'Navbar.js' file in the 'frontend/src' directory)
+- Google MAPS API Key (Place it in the 'Navbar.js' file in the 'source_code/frontend/src' directory)

 ## Setup

 1. **Frontend Setup**

-   Navigate to the frontend directory from the project root, install the required packages, and start the frontend server:
+   Navigate to the source_code/frontend directory from the project root, install the required packages, and start the frontend server:

    ```bash
    cd frontend